 Just Read Your Bills For Accuracy

-End of story, read your monthly bills for mistakes.
+End of the story, read your monthly bills for mistakes.

-Discussion: Have you ever found errors on your monthly bills?
+Discussion: Have you ever found errors in your monthly bills?
 How did you handle it?